asreview/asreview-insights/README.md

 relevant records found via random screening (assuming a uniform distribution of relevant records).

-To plot the WSS curve, you need a ASReview file (extension `.asreview`).
-To plot the WSS, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):
+To plot the ERF curve, you need a ASReview file (extension `.asreview`).
+To plot the ERF, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):